adilmania/If-You-Played-For/README.md

-# If-You-Were-Born-In
+# If-You-Played-For
-:globe_with_meridians: Find out what your name would be if you were born in different countries
+:globe_with_meridians: Find out what your name would be if you played for different FIFA world cup teams.